-Receipts are required for travel and travel related expenses other than meals.
+Commissioners must complete the Travel, Meal and Lodging Form Reimbursement Form and provide receipts for all travel and travel related, lodging and meal expenses for Board approval prior to reimbursement.
+Commissioners are responsible for personal expenses and must deduct these costs from the receipt(s) before submittal.
 The Board reserves the right not to reimburse a Commissioner if receipts are not provided.
 The following substantiation is required for reimbursement of travel expenses under prevailing tax regulation.

 - The amount of each expenditure. - Receipt of each airline and hotel bill. - Names and locations of each destination on each trip. - Dates of departure and return for each trip and the number of days spent on District business.
-If trips combine District business with pleasure, care must be taken that the records indicate that the principal purpose was District business and that reasonable allocations of costs were made. - District business reasons for each trip. - Receipts are required for all expenses in which a receipt can be obtained - Amount and description of each separate expenditure.
+If trips combine District business with pleasure, care must be taken that the records indicate that the principal purpose was District business and that reasonable allocations of costs were made. - District business reasons for each trip. - Receipts are required for all expenses in which a receipt can be obtained. - Amount and description of each separate expenditure.
 Incidental items, such as parking, taxi fares, may be aggregated on a daily basis.